All Episodes

 They don't set policy.

-We have had a vote in both chambers of our Congress, and we are not cutting and run and and running.
+We have had a vote in both chambers of our Congress, and we are not cutting and run and running.

-Uh these votes show that the split screen is not the reality.
+These votes show that the split screen is not the reality.

 This vote's intended to show the Middle East and the rest of the world.

-In the House, they got a hundred and fifty-three votes out of four hundred and thirty-five.
+In the House, they got 153 votes out of 435.

 It's not about their need to get back into power.

-It's just not, and yet they don't get it.
+And yet they don't get it.

 That's the purpose of the vote.

-The purpose was not to embarrass the Democrats again, as I say, because, ladies and gentlemen, you don't have to design that.
+The purpose was not to embarrass the Democrats again, as I say, because ladies and gentlemen, you don't have to design that.

 That'll happen on its own.